alvaroallencar/alvaroallencar/README.md

 ## Hi there, welcome to my GitHub profile! :)

-🧑‍💻 I'm Álvaro Alencar, Automation Engineer and Software Developer.
+🧑‍💻 I'm Álvaro Alencar, Software Developer and Automation Engineer.

 💡 I'm fascinated by how technology changes our lives for the better!